stacks-network/docs/docs/gaia/gaia-on-ec2.md

 ### Step 4 - Configure stack options

 Configure any stack options that fit your desired setup and click `Next`.
-All these fields are optinal.
+All these fields are optional.

 ![Specify template](/img/cloudformation-stack-options.png)